SNERX.COM/MATH Last Updated 2023/11/4 • Read Time 22min • Discord

 of real numbers listed by Cantor, and further, the first section on this page about

-infinite series and randomness suggests we might in fact have infinitely long natural
+infinite series and randomness suggests we could have infinitely long natural numbers.

-Even if the above is ultimately a non-problem, it is only one of the three issues I
+Even if the above is a non-problem, it is only one of the three issues I have found

 cardinalities is due to his mixing of potential infinity with actual infinity,

 something already known to be improper in metaphysics as far back as their discovery

 by Aristotle.
 Whether you use my reversed list or Cantor's original list, both ways